MaryanBog/FRE/README.md

 **FRE is a next-generation structural risk engine** designed to stabilize any financial system:

-- smooth and continuous risk updates (no jumps),
+- smooth continuous risk updates (no jumps),
 - globally bounded corrective flow,
 - mathematically predictable dynamics,
 - full auditability of every step,
-- independence from price, volatility, and market regime,
+- independence from price, volatility, or market regime,
-- built-in collapse prevention via structural geometry.
+- built-in collapse prevention through structural geometry.

 FRE is not a price-reactive model.
 It is **structural navigation inside the Viability Domain D**, governed by Flexion Dynamics V2.0.